Facebook Charged With Racially Discriminatory Housing Advertising

 Earlier action

 This is not the first time Facebook has been called to account for its discriminatory advertising practices, according to CNN Business.
-HUD initially filed a similar complaint against Facebook last August, and just last week, Facebook paid out about $5 million to settle lawsuits related to its allegedly discriminatory housing practices.
+HUD initially filed a similar complaint against Facebook last August, and just last week, Facebook paid out about $5 million to settle lawsuits related to its alleged discriminatory housing practices.

 In a statement, Facebook said it was “surprised” by HUD’s actions, stating that the company has been working to overhaul the advertising system that allowed the discriminatory advertising practices in the first place.